ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

       Only needed if True, as the default is False.
       If the option is only required sometimes see the conditional options such as ``mutually_exclusive``, ``required_together``, etc.
     :default:
-     FIXME
+      If not specified by the user what is the default value for this option.
     :fallback:
       If a value isn't specified in the playbook gives the ability to read from another source.
       Currently supports ``env_fallback``.
 In this case the environment variable of where Ansible is run is used.
+      You will need to add ``from ansible.module_utils.basic import env_fallback``
     :type:
       Optionally validate the format of the data.
       If you wish to add extra validation rules, see ``module_utils/basic.py``.
       The following types are built into Ansible.

         :str:
+          A string, this is the default, so can be skipped.
         :list:
+          A list.
+          Allows passing a YAML list in via the Playbook.
         :dict:
+          A dictionary.
         :bool:
           This option should accept the common terms for truth, such as "yes", "on", 1, True, etc.
           If you find yourself trying to create an option that access bool & other values then that's an indication that the design needs revisiting.
           Do not specify ``choices`` when using bool.
         :int:
+          An integer.
         :float:
+          A floating point.
         :path:
           Ensure option is a path where the playbook is executed.
         :raw:
+          FIXME details of when this would be useful.
         :jsonarg:
-          FIXME details of when this would be useful
+          FIXME details of when this would be useful.
         :json:
         :bytes: # example (human_to_bytes)
           # FIXME test and check return type